 Some general improvements to paddock and spectator facilities have sinced been approved and the circuit was extensively resurfaced in 2016 by Dromo srl, the Italian circuit consultancy.
 The new surface was designed to have additional grip in wet weather running, while several run-off areas were also upgraded.
 The major change came with the re-confguration of the final turn, which retained its original layout but was re-proiled to became an off-camber curve, partly to encourage different racing lines being used.
 It was not universally popular with riders or drivers, but did make a major difference to drainage - an important factor given the monsoon-like downpours the circuit often experiences.

 Ironically, the changes came as Sepang's bosses were in the process of falling out of love with F1.
 With the constant escalation in hosting fees and reducing audience sizes, the decision was taken not to renew the contract, so 2017's event, won by Max Verstappen, would prove to be the last for the forseeable future.
 Instead, the circuit is focussing on its MotoGP and World Superbike events, which continue to prove to be very popular events.

 The Sepang Circuit is located about 60km from the capital city of Kuala Lumpur and adjacent to Kuala Lumpur International Airport (KLIA) - although the drive from the paddock or main entrance to the main international airport terminal is actually 12km, so will take between 8-10 minutes to drive, or around 4 minutes if heading to the Air Asia terminal, which is slightly closer to the track.

 The circuit is linked to the city and the airport with a dual-lane highway system and high-speed train service.
 Travelling by road on the expressway will approximately takes about 40 minutes from the city to the circuit.
 Street signs are well placed and clearly visible on the highway.

-Find the best hotel and flight deals near to Sepang:
+Find the best hotel and room deals near to Sepang: